Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

 Tasuku Hatanaka’s 2021 SEASON’S GREETINGS (2020)

-In 2020, Hatanaka announced the release of a special SEASONS GREETINGS.
+In 2020, Hatanaka announced the release of the special SEASONS GREETINGS.

-In it comes a unique photobook with photos taken in Guam, island in which he recorded the music video for HISTORY.
+In it comes a unique photobook with photos taken on Guam, an island on which he recorded the music video for HISTORY.

 Maou Sama Produce (2018)